cfwelch/compositional_demographic_embeddings/README.md

 python find_self_statements.py --type religion python find_self_statements.py --type age
 ```

+After running this for location, you will have files for locations in the demographic folder.
+You can then run compose/resolve_locations.py to resolve locations to the following set, which was based on the amount of available data for each region:
+1. USA
+2. Asia
+3. Oceania
+4. United Kingdom
+5. Europe
+6. Africa
+7. Mexico
+8. South America
+9. Canada

 ### Preprocessing
 1. Put the speaker names for speakers of interest in top_speakers.